- Using The Library

 Or do a keyword search for the exact subject you are interested in, ie, "personal finance" or "small business."

 Value Line - The Value Line Research Center includes on-line access to leading publications covering stocks, mutual funds, options and convertible securities as well as special situation stocks.
 You will need your library card and PIN.
+If you are inside the library building use this link: Value Line.

 Annual Property Tax Deduction for Senior Citizens, Disabled Persons: Annual deduction of up to $250 from property taxes for homeowners age 65 or older or disabled who meet certain income and residency requirements.
 This benefit is administered by the local municipality.